lerai-larak/bitcoin-two-node-regtest/README.md

 ## Getting Started

 #### Connecting to a node
+Both nodes are running on a custom created docker network named `minet` and have their IPs configured as follows:

+`node1: 10.0.0.2`
+`node2: 10.0.0.3`

 To send a command to a node you will need to specify the node IP address followed by the command itself.
 For instance, to get the block chain details on `node1`:

 ```